TheBitty/the-early-bird-injection-technique/README.md

 ## 📚 Overview

-This project explores the Early Bird injection technique, a sophisticated process injection method that executes code before a process's main thread begins.
+This project explores the Early Bird injection technique, a process injection method that executes code before a process's main thread begins.
 The implementation includes:

 - **Remote Payload Staging**: Downloads shellcode from a web server
 - **Process Manipulation**: Creates suspended processes using Windows debugging APIs